Microsoft 365 · Backup

 We use a Microsoft 365 tenant-integrated backup product called AFI.
 It covers SharePoint data, Teams data (including messages and channels), and email.
 Backups run four times per day.

-This is separate from our server backup, separate from our file-level backup, and separate from our disaster recovery infrastructure.
-That's by design.
-If one backup system is compromised, the others remain intact.
-A backup that's stored inside the same Microsoft 365 tenant it's supposed to protect is not really a backup.
-It is a copy in the blast radius.
+It's separate from our server backup, our file-level backup, and our disaster recovery infrastructure.
+On purpose.
+If one backup gets hit, the others are still there.
+A backup stored inside the same Microsoft 365 tenant it's supposed to protect isn't really a backup.
+It's just a copy in the blast radius.

 Air-gapped insurance

 For our most critical client environments, our server and DR backups go into immutable storage.
-Think of it as a digital safety deposit box that even we cannot delete.
-Rocky has an agreement with Amazon that says: put this over here, and if I come asking for it back, don't listen to me.
-Even under the worst possible ransom scenario, the last copy is still there because nobody (not an attacker, not a compromised admin, not Rocky himself) can reach in and wipe it.
+Basically a digital safety deposit box even we can't delete from.
+We have an agreement with Amazon that says: put this over here, and if I come asking for it back, don't listen to me.
+Even in the worst ransom scenario, the last copy is still there because nobody can wipe it.
+Not an attacker, not a compromised admin, not even us.

-We've done full SharePoint library restores using our backup tool.
-We've run simulations where we take a client's entire SharePoint environment offline and restore it, so we know it works before anyone actually needs it, not after.
-And we've used it in real cyber incidents to get clients back to normal without paying a ransom or starting from scratch.
+We've done full SharePoint library restores with our backup tool.
+We've run simulations where we take a client's entire SharePoint environment offline and restore it, so we know it works before anyone needs it.
+And we've used it in real cyber incidents to get clients back to normal without paying a ransom or rebuilding from zero.

 Three Things to Ask Your IT Team Today